eBayClassifiedsGroup/graphite-hoverbox/README.md

 - you need a graphite server installed and the API must be available from the client browser
 - CPU, memory, disk, interrupt and swap data are in the format exposed via munin-graphite bridge (can be converted to collectd with some effort)

-example:

-file:///Users/jobauer/workspace/hoverbox/index.html?server_list=./server-test.json&from=-1day

 install:

+- clone and edit index.html to set graphite host and naming schema of your graphite instance (if needed)
-clone and edit index.html to set local json file.
-No server installation needed, just open local file in your browser. json file can be generated with curl, e.g.:
+- in case you dont have a server installation, you need to pull the list of servers in a local json file a json file can be generated with curl, e.g.:

-	curl -k -o server-test.json "https://graphite.yourdomain.com/metrics/find/?query=servers.*.*&format=treejson"
+	curl -k -o server-test.json "https://graphite.yourdomain.com/metrics/find/?query=path.to.*.server*&format=treejson"

 In case of server installation on the graphite host, you can also fetch json directly from graphite.

+Then open index.html file in browser:

+file:///Users/jobauer/workspace/hoverbox/index.html?server_list=./server-test.json&from=-1day

+and you should see this:

 screenshot:
 <img src="screenshot/graphite-hoverbox.png">